Anti-virus software protects you, your privacy and your money.

 To work properly, anti-virus software has to download updates regularly over the internet.
 Out-of-date anti-virus software will have flaws.

 Any file with no extension (eg just named ‘file’) or a double extension (eg file.wow.jpg) is almost certainly a virus and should never be opened.
-Also, never open an e-mail attachment that is unknown to you and in particular contains a file ending with .exe, .pif and .vbs because these are commonly used with viruses.
+Also, never open an email attachment that is unknown to you and in particular contains a file ending with .exe, .pif and .vbs because these commonly contain viruses.